Air Force Rescue Coordination Center (United States): Patch history

 The emblem of the AFRCC was developed in late 1992 by its members at Scott AFB, Illinois shortly after word was received that Air Rescue Service (ARS) was to be stood down.
 The newly formed Air Combat Command (ACC) assumed responsibility for United States Air Force Rescue assets in 1993 as a result of a service-wide reorganization and the AFRCC moved to Langley AFB, Virginia.
 In 2003 under another Air Force wide reorganization the AFRCC was realigned under the Director of Operations, HQ Air Force Special Operations Command while its location remained at Langley AFB.
 In April 2006 the AFRCC was re-aligned under 1 AF and subsequently re-located to Tyndall AFB March 2007.

 The emblem depicts the broad mission of search and rescue in the United States.
 The green and blue represent the Inland Region, both land and air with the resources used the most often for search and rescue.
 Fixed and rotary wing aircraft and the Search and Rescue Satellite-Aided Tracking System are highlighted with red lightning bolts representing a rapid response.
 The yellow and black represent peacetime and combat SAR and the eagle is the AFRCC, continuously fostering a cooperative search and rescue network.
-Over the years, the emblem has become not only a symbol of the AFRCC, but of all those who support and participate in its national level mission.
-It embodies the cooperative unity that makes our search and rescue system work towards the common goal of saving lives.